[(1) In this Part “the appropriate regulator” means—

 (a) in the case of an insurance business transfer scheme, is to be read in accordance with section 105(2);

 (b) in the case of a banking business transfer scheme, is to be read in accordance with section 106(2);

-(c) in the case of a reclaim fund business transfer scheme, means the reclaim fund to whose business the scheme relates;
+(c) in the case of a reclaim fund business transfer scheme, means

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 An ad hoc arbitration is any arbitration in which the parties have not selected an institution to administer the arbitration.
 This offers parties flexibility as to the conduct of the arbitration, but less external support for the process.
 It can be quicker than institutional arbitration but not if

 BREXIT: UK is leaving EU on Exit Day (as defined in the European Union (Withdrawal) Act 2018).
 This has an impact on this Practice Note.
 For further guidance on the impact of Brexit on e-money requirements, see Practice Note: Impact of Brexit: Payment services and electronic money directives—quick

 This Practice Note provides guidance on the interpretation and application of the relevant provisions of the CPR.
 Depending on the court in which your matter is proceeding, you may also need to be mindful of additional provisions—see further below.Note: this Practice Note does not deal with the